Borrowers with defaulted FFEL student loans have extended COVID-19 relief

 Borrowers who meet the eligibility requirements will see relief retroactively applied to March 13, 2020, says Mark Kantrowitz, leading national student loan expert.
-“All collection activity on these loans will be suspended, retroactively, so any wage garnishments and offsets of income tax refunds will be refunded to the borrower.”
+“All collection activity on these loans will be suspended retroactively, so any wage garnishments and offsets of income tax refunds will be refunded to the borrower.”
 Additionally, if a borrower voluntarily made payments on their defaulted loan, they can request a refund on the payments made.
 Borrowers should also see default status initiated after March 13, 2020, removed from their credit reports.

 One important caveat is that only borrowers currently in default can benefit from this relief.
 Borrowers with FFEL loans in good standing are still subject to interest charges, as are borrowers with private student loans.
-The goal of this move is to protect borrowers who would otherwise have seen their tax refunds seized this year due to defaulted loans.
+The goal of this move was to protect borrowers who would otherwise have seen their tax refunds seized this year due to defaulted loans.

 What to do if you need help with your student loan payments